wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

 ##### 28 Registrar to issue licence unless satisfied marriage unlawful

-*   A Registrar shall issue a marriage licence or solemnize a marriage, as the case may be, unless he has reasonable cause to believe that the marriage is prohibited by this Act or that any of the requirements of this Act have not been complied with:
+*   A Registrar shall issue a marriage licence or solemnise a marriage, as the case may be, unless he has reasonable cause to believe that the marriage is prohibited by this Act or that any of the requirements of this Act have not been complied with:

     provided that no Registrar shall be required to solemnise a marriage at a time or on a day when his office is not ordinarily open for the transaction of public business under this Act unless he has agreed to do so.

     Compare: 1908 No 113 s 25

-    Section 28 proviso: inserted, on 1 January 1977, by [section 7(2)][120] of the Marriage Amendment Act 1976 (1976 No 8).
+    Section 28 proviso: inserted, on 1 January 1977, by [section 7(2)][121] of the Marriage Amendment Act 1976 (1976 No 8).

-##### 29 Licence authorizes but not obliges marriage celebrant to solemnize marriage
+##### 29 Licence authorises but not obliges marriage celebrant to solemnise marriage

-*   A marriage licence shall authorize but not oblige any marriage celebrant to solemnize the marriage to which it relates.
+*   (1) A marriage licence shall authorise but not oblige any marriage celebrant to solemnise the marriage to which it relates.

+    (2) Without limiting the generality of subsection (1), no celebrant who is a minister of religion recognised by a religious body enumerated in [Schedule 1][92], and no celebrant who is a person nominated to solemnise marriages by an approved organisation, is obliged to solemnise a marriage if solemnising that marriage would contravene the religious beliefs of the religious body or the religious beliefs or philosophical or humanitarian convictions of the approved organisation.

     Compare: 1908 No 113 s 28

-    Section 29 heading: amended, on 1 January 1977, by [section 2(1)][104] of the Marriage Amendment Act 1976 (1976 No 8).
+    Section 29 heading: amended, on 1 January 1977, by [section 2(1)][105] of the Marriage Amendment Act 1976 (1976 No 8).

-    Section 29: amended, on 1 January 1977, by [section 2(1)][104] of the Marriage Amendment Act 1976 (1976 No 8).
+    Section 29(1): amended, on 1 January 1977, by [section 2(1)][105] of the Marriage Amendment Act 1976 (1976 No 8).

+    Section 29(2): inserted, on 19 August 2013, by [section 6][122] of the Marriage (Definition of Marriage) Amendment Act 2013 (2013 No 20).

 ## Part 5
-Solemnization of marriage
+Solemnisation of marriage

-##### 30 When marriage may be solemnized
+##### 30 When marriage may be solemnised

-*   (1) A marriage shall not be solemnized by a marriage celebrant until the marriage licence issued in respect of the marriage has been delivered to him.
+*   (1) A marriage shall not be solemnised by a marriage celebrant until the marriage licence issued in respect of the marriage has been delivered to him.

-    (2) A marriage shall not be solemnized after the expiration of 3 months from the date of the licence issued in respect of the marriage.
+    (2) A marriage shall not be solemnised after the expiration of 3 months from the date of the licence issued in respect of the marriage.

-    (3) A marriage shall not be solemnized by a Registrar before the third day after notice of the intended marriage has been given to him:
+    (3) A marriage shall not be solemnised by a Registrar before the third day after notice of the intended marriage has been given to him:

-    provided that the Registrar, if he is satisfied that the marriage is not prohibited by this Act, that the requirements of this Act have been complied with, and that inconvenience would otherwise be caused to the persons intending marriage, may solemnize the marriage before that day.
+    provided that the Registrar, if he is satisfied that the marriage is not prohibited by this Act, that the requirements of this Act have been complied with, and that inconvenience would otherwise be caused to the persons intending marriage, may solemnise the marriage before that day.

-    (4) A marriage shall not be solemnized by a Registrar after the expiration of 3 months from the date when notice of the intended marriage was given to him, or, where a caveat has been lodged, after the expiration of 3 months from the date when the caveat was withdrawn or discharged.
+    (4) A marriage shall not be solemnised by a Registrar after the expiration of 3 months from the date when notice of the intended marriage was given to him, or, where a caveat has been lodged, after the expiration of 3 months from the date when the caveat was withdrawn or discharged.

     Compare: 1908 No 113 s 31

-    Section 30(1): amended, on 1 January 1977, by [section 2(1)][104] of the Marriage Amendment Act 1976 (1976 No 8).
+    Section 30(1): amended, on 1 January 1977, by [section 2(1)][105] of the Marriage Amendment Act 1976 (1976 No 8).

 ##### 31 Place and form of marriage before marriage celebrant